rootwork/GET/README.md

 `gulp --prod` or `npm run prod`

 Take a look at the [included GitHub action](.github/workflows/build.yml) to automatically publish your project to GitHub Pages on every push.
+This own project uses it to build [the GET page](https://rootwork.github.io/GET/) itself!

 ## File structure